 This mechanism explicitly allows for multiple HMAC results per authenticated packet.
 Since meaningful data items of a given packet remain the same, each such HMAC result stands for a different secret key and/or a different hash algorithm.
 This enables a simultaneous, independent authentication within multiple domains.
-This specification is not novel in this regard, e.g., L2TPv3 allows for 1 or 2 results per authenticated packet ([RFC3931] Section 5.4.1).
+This specification is not novel in this regard, e.g., L2TPv3 allows for 1 or 2 ([RFC3931] Section 5.4.1) and MANET protocols allow for several ([RFC7183] Section 6.1) results per authenticated packet.